From Stone Tablets To Modern BI Your Data Has Traveled A Long Way

 “An automatic system developed to disseminate information to the various sections of any organization”.

 This description really cuts to the core of what BI is.
-It is a practice of using tools to automate collection of data from different sources, processing it and then presenting it in the form of actionable information.
+It is a practice of using tools to automate the collection of data from different sources, processing it, and then presenting it in the form of actionable information.

 Since the time, this term was first coined, BI has grown leaps and bounds (and still does) due to advancements in computing power, computational analytics, data storage, reporting and other networking technologies.

 It has become a framework for organizations for taking tactical and strategic decisions.
 But, is that all?
 Was there a time before computers?
 If yes, how did people make decisions before that?

 It all started with armies and imperial bureaucracies trying to work out ways to collect taxes, wage wars and feed people.
 Stone tablets were used to store data.

 They were considered as a notion of faith and the data collected was used for foresight and planning.

 Sumerian Stone is the first recorded use of written language for data storage that tracked shipments of wheat through the local granary.

 It wasn’t long before everyone started realizing the potential limitations of data storage on stones.
 Stones were perhaps a better option for public display and had a reasonable resistance to the destructive forces of rain and wind but difficult to both store and inscribe a long text.